SteveLTN/https-portal/README.md

 The former is not usually a problem, however the latter could be if you want to use multiple subdomains on a single domain.
 Let's Encrypt does support SAN certificates, however it requires careful planning and is hard to automate.
 So in Nginx-ACME we only deal with CN certificates.

-The image stores your certificates in a data volume and will not re-sign certificates until 30 days before expiration if one exists (in production mode).
+The image stores your certificates in a data volume and will not re-sign certificates until 30 days before expiration if one exists (you can force renew certificates by using `FORCE_RENEW=true` environment variable).
 However if you play around with the image a lot, you can hit the limit.
 That's why `PRODUCTION` flag is off by default, and we use the Let's Encrypt staging server.
 When you feel everything is good, you can set `PRODUCTION=true` as an environment variable.

 Let's Encrypt says the restrict will be loosen as the beta goes.